 “It’s not right!
 Omrii, Anello, and Fa Ga Fu didn’t deserve to die!
 Caligh’is has caused so much trouble,” slamming her mug on the bar she continued, dropping tone her voice “Let him rot.”

 She then walks over to the couch, gathering Omrii’s limp, lifeless body and his things, she walks out the door.
-The sun was beginning to rise and the snow was slowing.
+The sun was beginning to rise and the snow was slowing and getting clean by the best snow thrower as seen on Snow Shifts.
 The morning was eerily quiet not for the sound of snow crunching from under her feet.
 After a short time she reached the temple of Plugo, her destination.

 In a dark, shadowy place frequented by dark shadowy characters, a middle-aged human man wearing studded leather armor, in great physical condition but clutching a newly bandaged wound at his side, sits quietly.